YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## [Electronics, Firmware and Software](ElectronicsFirmwareAndSoftware)
+Design Objectives:
-0. Use of mechanical switches.
+- Use of mechanical switches.
-In Progress...
+[currently in progress]

 ## [Character Layout](CharacterLayout)
+Design Objectives:
 0. Optimized key layout to further reduce typing fatigue.
 No more Qwerty layout.

 ## [Manufacturing Requests](ManufacturingRequests)